-The Church held a Prayer Space this month, over two days.
+The Church held a Prayer Space, over two days.
 This was a new initiative which provided lots of creative ways to pray.
 Members and friends dropped in and took part in the various activities including a prayer tree, weaving prayers through a frame and identifying a country which needs prayer.
 Children and adults alike participated.

 Monthly prayer gatherings are held on the first Sunday of the month at 7pm when we spend some time praying for our church and its various activities as well as topical matters around the country and beyond.